viperproject/prusti-dev/docs/user-guide/src/tour/getting-started.md

 # Getting Started

-Our first goal is to implement and verify a simple singly-linked stack that stores 32 bit integers *without* relying on existing data structures provided by Rust's standard library.
+Our first goal is to implement and verify a simple singly-linked stack that stores 32-bit integers *without* relying on existing data structures provided by Rust's standard library.

 For readers that are unfamiliar with Rust, this is a good time to additionally